shubham2295/try-catch-finally-understand/chapters/ chapter-01-object-oriented-design.md

 ## 🤔 Reflection

-I often wait too long before thinking about design.
-This chapter helped me see that design doesn’t mean you stop coding — it means you’re always designing, even in small moments.
+Design doesn’t mean you stop coding — it means you’re always designing, even in small moments.

 ## 🔖 Sticker Wisdom

-“The purpose of design is to allow you to do design later.” — Sandi Metz
+“The purpose of design is to allow you to do design later.”
+"Suffering from problem is prerequisite of comprehending the solutions."